strukturag/nextcloud-certificate24/docs/api.md

   | field                  | type    | description                                                      |
   |------------------------|---------|------------------------------------------------------------------|
   | `embed_user_signature` | bool    | Embed the personal signature image in all fields.                |

+For every signature field defined in the request `metadata`, an image file can be provided in the request by setting the form field name to the `id` of the signature field from the request `metadata`.
+This will override images set by the `embed_user_signature` option.

+Make sure to include a `Content-Type` header with the correct mimetype of the image.

+Example:

+    POST /url HTTP/1.1
+    HOST: host.example.com
+    Cookie: some_cookies...
+    Connection: Keep-Alive
+    Content-Type: multipart/form-data; boundary=abcdefg
+    Content-Length: 12345

+    --abcdefg
+    Content-Disposition: form-data; name="signature-01"; filename="sig01.jpg"
+    Content-Type: image/jpeg

+    ...jpeg-image-data...
+    --abcdefg
+    Content-Disposition: form-data; name="signature-02"; filename="sig02.png"
+    Content-Type: image/png

+    ...png-image-data...
+    --abcdefg--

+If the same image should be used for multiple signature fields, the name of another field can be given instead of uploading the same file multiple times.

+Example:

+    POST /url HTTP/1.1
+    HOST: host.example.com
+    Cookie: some_cookies...
+    Connection: Keep-Alive
+    Content-Type: multipart/form-data; boundary=abcdefg
+    Content-Length: 12345

+    --abcdefg
+    Content-Disposition: form-data; name="signature-01"; filename="sig01.jpg"
+    Content-Type: image/jpeg

+    ...jpeg-image-data...
+    --abcdefg
+    Content-Disposition: form-data; name="signature-02"

+    signature-01
+    --abcdefg--